Skip Ribbon Commands

 Answer

 Wheat is the grain most often associated with food allergies.
-Because wheat contains gluten, parents may have concerns about when to introduce it and what (if any) effect it will have on their child.
+Wheat also contains gluten, which is linked with celiac disease.
+So, you may have concerns about when to introduce wheat into your little one's diet—and what (if any) effect it will have on your child.

 In general, children are developmentally ready to begin solid foods between 4-6 months old.
 For most babies, it does not matter what the first solid foods are.
-Single-grain infant cereals (e.g., rice and oats) are traditionally introduced first.
+Single-grain infant cereals (such as rice and oats) are traditionally introduced first.

-Once your baby learns to eat a few first foods, you can gradually give him or her other foods—including high-allergy foods like wheat-containing products.
+Once your baby learns to eat a few first foods, you can gradually give them other foods—including high-allergy foods like wheat-containing products.
 Within a few months of starting solid foods, your baby's daily diet should include a variety of foods.

-There is no evidence that waiting to introduce or limiting allergy-causing foods such as wheat or other gluten-containing grains (e.g., rye or barley) beyond 4 to 6 months of age prevents food allergy or the onset of celiac disease.
-Wheat can be introduced most commonly in the form of infant cereal, for example as wheat or multigrain cereal.
+There is no evidence that waiting to introduce or limiting allergy-causing foods such as wheat or other gluten-containing grains (such as rye or barley) beyond 4 to 6 months of age prevents food allergy or the onset of celiac disease.
+Wheat can be introduced most commonly in the form of infant cereal, for example, as wheat or multigrain cereal.

-There are 2 types of negative immune reactions to wheat:
+There are various types of negative immune reactions to wheat:

 • A classic food allergy.
-Includes symptoms such as hives or wheezing immediately after a child eats a food made with wheat.
+This includes symptoms such as hives or wheezing immediately after a child eats a food made with wheat.

-• Celiac disease.
-Typical symptoms include abdominal pain, diarrhea, irritability, poor weight gain, and slow growth.
-Celiac disease may reveal itself shortly after a baby has his or her first bowl of wheat-containing infant cereal, but in some cases, symptoms are so minor that the condition can smolder at a low level for years and a diagnosis may not be made until adolescence or even adulthood.
+• Celiac disease is triggered by gluten in wheat.
+Typical symptoms include abdominal pain, diarrhea, irritability, poor weight gain and slow growth.
+Celiac disease may reveal itself shortly after a baby has their first bowl of wheat-containing infant cereal.
+However, in some cases symptoms are so minor that you may not notice them.
+In fact, the condition can smolder at a low level for years, and a diagnosis may not be made until adolescence or even adulthood.

-New research transformed how we approach food allergy prevention.
+New research changed how we approach food allergy prevention

-An important study in 2015 showed that early introduction (between 4 and 12 months) and regular feedings of foods commonly associated with allergies—particularly with peanuts—may be helpful to prevent an allergy.
+A landmark study in 2015 showed that early introduction (between 4 and 12 months) and regular feedings of foods commonly associated with allergies—particularly peanuts—may help prevent an allergy.
 See Peanut Allergies: What You Should Know About the Latest Research for more information.

 Talk with your pediatrician about what the best foods are for your child.
-Remember to offer a variety of food, such as naturally gluten-free fruits, vegetables, meat, fish, and eggs, and gluten-free grains (e.g., quinoa, millet, amaranth).
+Remember to offer a variety of food.
+This can include naturally gluten-free fruits, vegetables, meat, fish and eggs and gluten-free grains (such as quinoa, millet and amaranth).

 The good news is that most wheat allergies resolve by early childhood and typically do not last until adulthood.

-NOTE: The AAP recommends breastfeeding as the sole source of nutrition for your baby for about 6 months.
-When you add solid foods to your baby's diet, continue breastfeeding until at least 12 months.
-You can continue to breastfeed after 12 months if you and your baby desire.
+NOTE: The AAP recommends breastfeeding as the sole source of nutrition for your aby for about the first 6 months.
+It supports continued breastfeeding after solid foods are introduced as long as you and your baby desire, for 2 years or beyond.
 Check with your child's doctor about vitamin D and iron supplements during the first year.
 Remember that each child's readiness for solid foods depends on his or her own rate of development.

 Anthony Porto, MD, MPH, FAAP